widberg/fmtk/docs/source/fuelvehicleparam.rst

 Hot Reload
 ----------

 The ``Param/VehicleParam.tsc`` file can be hot reloaded by editing and saving ``Param/VehicleParam.tsc`` then running the ``ReloadVehicleParameters`` command via the in-game developer command palette and switching to another vehicle and back for the changes to take place without restarting the game.
+Only code reading parameters after the reload will use the new values.
+Code that reads a parameter once at startup will not receive the new value.

 Debugging
 ---------